itaior/tfname-cf/README.md

-# This project was forked from https://github.com/pa-yourserveradmin-com/terraform-named-cloudflare
+# This project was originaly forked from https://github.com/pa-yourserveradmin-com/terraform-named-cloudflare

 # terraform-named-cloudflare

-Python module and tool to easily convert Bind9 (named) zones into Terraform CloudFlare provider records definitions.
+Python tool to easily get all the aws route53 zones under your account into Terraform CloudFlare provider records definitions.

-This module parses Bind9 (named) zone file and generates Terraform code with CloudFlare resources definitions.
+This module parses each aws route53 zone and generates Terraform resources as Cloudflare terrafrom records.

 To make the result code organized, code separated based on DNS records types.